 - A. This Ordinance shall apply to: - 1.
-Proposals for new construction of nonresidential buildings or structures and of multifamily dwellings, including accessory buildings and structures. - 2.
-Proposals for enlargement of or significant change of use of nonresidential buildings or structures and of multifamily dwellings, including accessory buildings and structures. - 3.
-Proposals for conversion of existing single and two-family residential structures to non-residential or multifamily dwelling uses including accessory buildings and structures. - 4.
-Proposals to pave or create impervious surface of more than 10,000 square feet in the aggregate, for non-residential or multifamily dwelling uses. - 5.
-Proposals to strip, grade, remove or fill earth materials of more than 20,000 square feet in area in the aggregate. - 6.
+Construction of nonresidential buildings or structures and of multifamily dwellings, including accessory buildings and structures. - 2.
+Enlargement of or significant change of use of nonresidential buildings or structures and of multifamily dwellings, including accessory buildings and structures.
+Proposals for significant changes to the front façade, including but not limited to more than 20% of the façade surface area, of non-residential buildings in terms of design, materials, fenestration, porticos or landscaping. - 3.
+Conversion of existing single and two-family residential structures to non-residential or multifamily dwelling uses including accessory buildings and structures. - 4.
+Creation of impervious surface of more than 5,000 square feet in the aggregate (rooftops plus paved or graveled parking areas, sidewalks and pathways) for non-residential or multifamily dwelling uses, or as modification to previously approved plans resulting in 5,000 sq. ft. or more impervious surface. - 5.
+Movement, removal or addition of more than 20,000 square feet in area in the aggregate. - 6.
 Previously conforming uses which have been discontinued for a period of 12 months or more.
 Such uses cannot be renewed without review by the Code Enforcement Officer to assure conformance with all applicable ordinances. - 7.
 Non-conforming uses which have been discontinued for a period of twelve months or more.
-Such uses cannot be renewed except as provided for under the Damariscotta Shoreland Zoning Ordinance and other ordinances of the Town as applicable. - 8.
-All construction and expansion of wireless telecommunication facilities except as provided in Section 3.B - B. The following are exempt from the provisions of this ordinance: - 1.
+Such uses cannot be renewed except as provided for under the Damariscotta Shoreland Zoning Ordinance and other ordinances (Land Use Ordinance, etc.) of the Town as applicable. - 8.
+All construction and expansion of wireless telecommunication facilities except as provided in §102.3.B. - 9.
+Medical marijuana cultivation facilities, medical marijuana manufacturing facilities, registered caregiver retail stores and medical marijuana testing facilities. - B. The following are exempt from the provisions of this ordinance: - 1.
 Emergency Wireless Telecommunications Facility. - 2.
 Temporary wireless communication facilities for emergency communications by public officials. - 3.
-Amateur (ham) radio stations licensed by the Federal Communications Commission (FCC). - 4.
-Parabolic Antennas less than seven (7) feet in diameter, that are an accessory use of the property. - 5.
-Maintenance, repair or reconstruction of a wireless telecommunications facility and related equipment, provided that there is no change in the height or any other dimension of the facility.

-- 6. Temporary wireless telecommunications facility, in operation for a maximum period of one hundred eighty (180) days.

-- 7. An antenna that is an accessory use to a residential dwelling unit.

-- 8. Single-family detached dwellings

-- 9. Home occupations

-- 10. Two-family dwellings

-- 11. Agricultural land management practices and forest management practices, exclusive of associated structures or buildings.

-- 12. Ordinary repair and maintenance.
+Amateur (ham) radio stations licensed by the Federal Communications Commission (FCC).

+- 4. Parabolic Antennas less than seven (7) feet in diameter, that are an accessory use of the property. - 5.
+Maintenance, repair or reconstruction of a wireless telecommunications facility and related equipment, provided that there is no change in the height or any other dimension of the facility. - 6.
+Temporary wireless telecommunications facility, in operation for a maximum period of one hundred eighty (180) days. - 7.
+An antenna that is an accessory use to a residential dwelling unit. - 8.
+Single-family detached dwellings - 9.
+Home occupations - 10.
+Two-family dwellings - 11.
+Agricultural land management practices and forest management practices, exclusive of associated structures or buildings. - 12.
+Ordinary repair and maintenance.